ccoulombe/cq-intro-python/solutions/04-lists.md

 We've seen previously that strings are *immutable* and lists are *mutable*.

-We also need to be careful when modyfing data in-place.
-What happens if two variables refers to the same list?
+We also need to be careful when modifying data in-place.
+What happens if two variables refer to the same list?
 ```python tags=["empty"]
 other = odds # other and odds point the same data in memory
 ```